Massachusetts law about drug detection dogs

 Print sources

-Criminal procedure Massachusetts police manual 2021: the Massachusetts police reference for criminal procedure, Law Enforcement Dimensions.
+Criminal procedure Massachusetts police manual 2024: The Massachusetts police reference for criminal procedure, Law Enforcement Dimensions.
 Chapter 5: Encounters, stops & threshold inquires.

-Drug cases Massachusetts police manual 2021: the Massachusetts police reference for narcotics law & procedure, Law Enforcement Dimensions.
+Drug cases Massachusetts police manual 2024: The Massachusetts police reference for narcotics law & procedure, Law Enforcement Dimensions.
 Chapter 12: K-9 operations.

 Hagerman, Andy.
 "Sniffing for answers: Florida v.
-Jardines, drug-detecting canines, and the case for a normative approach to fourth amendment activity for sense-enhancing devices," University of Louisville law review vol. 55, no. 2 (2017): p.
-203-228.
-May be requested for no charge from our document delivery service.
+Jardines, drug-detecting canines, and the case for a normative approach to fourth amendment activity for sense-enhancing devices," University of Louisville law review vol. 55, no. 2 (2017): pp. 203-228.
+Request a copy of this title for no charge from our Document Delivery service.

 Suppression matters under Massachusetts law, annual, LexisNexis.
 Section 3-5[g] Expectation of privacy – drug sniffing dogs – dog sniffs of the person – dog sniffs around residential property.